-Why would you insulate your attic to keep heat out of your home in summer, keep heat in during winter, then turn around and purposely allow outside air to enter the attic through vents?
-Though it may sound strange, this is exactly what must be done to ensure a durable and energy-efficient home!
+We insulate our attic to keep heat out of our home in summer and keep heat in during winter.
+So, why would we purposely allow outside air to enter the attic through vents?
+To some, this sounds counter intuitive.
+However, this is exactly what must be done to ensure a durable and energy-efficient home!

 A well-designed attic ventilation system has a combination of intake vents at the lowest point in the attic, typically in the soffit or near the roof’s edge, and exhaust vents at or near the ridge or peak of the attic.
 With proper design, attic or whole house fans are not necessary.
 In fact, these fans can create a negative pressure in the attic that draws conditioned air through the ceiling below.

-While it may be hard to imagine, this effect can have even greater value during the winter.
-At this time, heat does not travel from an attic into the living quarters.
-Instead, heated indoor air travels from the home into the attic – along with moisture.
-Keep in mind that the warmer air is, the greater its capacity to hold moisture.
+Natural circulation created by this thermal effect can have even greater value during the winter.
+Obviously, heat does not travel from attics into the living quarters during the heating season.
+Rather, heated indoor air travels into the attic from the home below – along with moisture.
+The warmer air is, the greater its capacity to hold moisture.

-Problems start when warm, moist air hits cooler rafters, trusses and roof sheathing.
+Problems start when this warm, moist air hits cooler rafters, trusses and roof sheathing.
 As this air cools, moisture condenses out of it and creates water droplets or frost.
-Eventually, condensation drips on the insulation below.
-If the insulation gets too wet, its volume compresses and its effectiveness reduced.
-This leads to greater heat loss, which leads to colder rooms.
-Colder rooms lead to a greater need for heat and greater use of the furnace leads to higher energy bills.
+Eventually, this condensation drips on the insulation below.
+If the insulation gets too soaked, its volume compresses and its effectiveness is reduced.
+This leads to greater heat loss and colder rooms.
+Colder rooms lead to a greater need for heat, and greater use of the furnace leads to higher energy bills.

 Perhaps the largest concern improperly ventilated attics can cause in the winter is ice damming.
-This occurs when attics become too warm have the potential for ice damming (snow that melts off a roof and re-freezes at the gutters).
-Ice dams can cause significant structural damage to your roof.
-Proper insulation and ventilation keep attics cold in winter by reducing the entry of heat and moist air from below and expelling moisture that does make it through.
+This occurs when attics become too warm and snow melts off the roof, only to re-freeze in the gutters.
+As they build up, ice dams can cause significant structural damage.
+Proper insulation and ventilation keep attics cold in winter by reducing the entry of heat and moist air from below.
+These practices also expel moisture that does make it through the ceiling below.

 Your local utility and Nebraska Public Power District want to help you make the most of the energy they provide you.
 That includes heating and cooling your home efficiently and effectively.
 For assistance on making your home EnergyWise℠, contact your local utility.